How your employer should inform and consult you during TUPE

 All your current terms and conditions will automatically transfer from your old employer to your new employer on the transfer date.

 If your employer does not inform or consult

 By law, your employer must consult you when they make a TUPE transfer.

 You may be able to make a claim to an employment tribunal if:

 - there was no recognised trade union and no employee representatives were elected

 - you were an employee representative and were not properly consulted

-- you worked in a smaller organisation (fewer than 10 employees) and your employer did not consult you directly
+- you worked in a smaller organisation (fewer than 10 employees), there were no representatives and your employer did not consult you directly

 If there was a recognised trade union and it was not consulted, the union could make a claim.